Barbada de Barbades: Career

 Since 2021, he has served as one of the drag house mothers in the first season of the reality competition series Call Me Mother.
 The series was the highest-rated original production in OutTV's history.
-Two days after the first season finale, OutTV announced the renewal of the series for a second season, slated to air in 2022.
+Two days after the first-season finale, OutTV announced the renewal of the series for a second season, which aired in 2022.

-In 2022, Potvin debuted as the host of Barbada, a children's series about music broadcast by Ici Radio-Canada Télé.
+In 2022, Potvin debuted as the host of Barbada, a children's series about music which was broadcast by Ici Radio-Canada Télé.

 On September 18, 2022, Barbada de Barbades, Rita Baga and Mona de Grenoble presented an award at the Prix Gémeaux ceremony, reading the nominees before bringing out Gisèle Lullaby, the third season winner of Canada's Drag Race, to announce the winner.

+In 2023, she also hosted the first season of the drag design competition series Sew Fierce.

+In 2025 she was announced as having a supporting role in the upcoming television series adaptation of Bon Cop, Bad Cop.
+In September 2025, Barbada was a co-host of Drag! d’la tête aux pieds on TFO alongside drag queen Sami Landri.